What does it cost to create a website using the TestOnline™ software?

 |Training and support

 To put this into perspective, our flagship website, HamTestOnline™, currently gets about 1,600 unique visitors and 80,000 hits per day.
 It uses about 15GB of disk space.
 So if your website gets that big, you'd be paying about $2,400 per month for web hosting and the use of the software.
 For our website that's roughtly 15% of monthly sales.

-The setup fee includes all steps required to get your website up and running (JVM, software, database, DNS entries, etc.), plus up to 10 hours of telephone training for your coursemaster(s).
+The setup fee includes all steps required to get your website up and running (JVM, software, database, DNS entries, etc.).

 The monthly fee includes: